U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 23 - Generative III - Diffusion Models.md

 ![[Pasted image 20230511144216.png]]

-$q(z_t)$ is the probability of obtaining the noisy samples at time $t$, we marginalize out $x$, and by conditional independance we can write it in that way that of course, do not work, it requires data distribution, no close form.
-But is helpful, let's visualize what happens to data in time.

 ## Evolution of diffused data distributions

 Now we can visualize our distribution initially is very complex, every time we apply noise we simplify this distribution, coming to the most common one, a gaussian $\mu=0$ with $\sigma=1$.

-Incremental addition of noise smoothes into a nice gaussian.
-But incrementally.
-We woul like to revert, this is the forward step.

 ![[Pasted image 20230511144458.png]]

 ## Denoising